WHAT ARE YOU LOOKING FOR?

 Course selections for the program will vary, but may include:

-- Spanish 2300: Introduction to Hispanic Literature and Literary Analysis
+- Introduction to Modern Literature and Literary Analysis